XXXXX [draft in progress]

 Two low hills across a wide blue bay

-Now the woodpecker is drinking out of the birdbath.
+Now the acorn woodpecker is sipping out of the birdbath.
 Chickadees arrive.
 I’m basically Snow White over here.
 But where’s the witch?
-Oh right, I’m the witch, too.
+Oh right, I’m a witch, too.

 Seagulls browsing peacefully at the edge of a bay despite the presence of the photographer